-(Note 1) Totals for audit firms subject to regular inspections that were commenced and completed between PY2016 and PY2021 d.
-Communication of "key points" to audit and supervisory board members etc. of all audited companies

-(Note 2) For audit firms underwent multiple regular inspections in the period under review, overall ratings in the latest inspection are tallied.
-In the PY2021 version of the "Certified Public Accountants and Auditing Oversight Board's Annual Report ,all overall ratings in multiple regular inspections in the period under review were tallied.
+(Note 1) Totals for audit firms subject to regular inspections that were commenced and completed between PY2016 and PY2022 (Note 2) For audit firms underwent multiple regular inspections in the period under review, overall ratings in the latest inspection are tallied.

-Audit firms are required to communicate the "key points" in their inspection results notifications and the action they are taking in response to them to audit and supervisory board members etc. of all audited companies5.
+Audit firms are required to communicate the "key points" in their inspection results notifications and the action they are taking in response to them to audit and supervisory board members etc. of all audited companies7.